Major Parts and Functions in a Split Air Conditioning System

 An air handling unit is indoors where the blower and related portion of the central air conditioning system moves air through the air ducts.

-Evaporator Coils are indoors and consists of a network of tubes filled with refrigerant that remove heat and moisture from the air as the refrigerant evaporates into a gas again
+These are indoors and consist of a network of tubes filled with refrigerant that remove heat and moisture from the air as the refrigerant evaporates into a gas again